kieranpotts/garden/src/business/README.md

 # Business and work

-**Industry trends, business regulations, startups, and financing.**
+This sections covers industry trends, business regulations, financing and other concerns of the IT industry and the people who work in it.

 ## Contents